 As an Amazon Associate I earn from qualifying purchases.
 I only link to products I personally use.

-Almost every backpacking meal uses an easily rehydratable carbohydrate bases as its staple ingredient, many of which are available at certain grocery stores and readily available online.
+Almost every backpacking meal uses an easily rehydratable carbohydrate base as its staple ingredient, many of which are available at certain grocery stores and readily available online.
 These include:

 - Instant Rice: Minute Instant White Rice is my go-to, as it rehydrates well in around 10 minutes after adding boiling water and is available practically everywhere in the US.
 Even though it says “instant”, I’ve found that instant brown rice options rehydrate poorly compared to white rice unless you are heating directly on a camping stove.